In Laos, A Chinese-Funded Railway Sparks Hope For Growth — And Fears Of Debt

 Loading...

 As a direct neighbor to China with ample access to the critical Mekong River, Laos is seen as a "linking country," Eyler says.
-The China-Laos railway is part of a line that will eventually extend from Kunming, the Yunnan provincial capital, through Malaysia, all the way south to Singapore.
+The China-Laos railway is part of a line that will eventually extend from Kunming, the Yunnan provincial capital, through Malaysia and all the way south to Singapore.

 It's an expensive project for one of Southeast Asia's poorest countries.
 According to the World Bank, while Laos' economy has grown consistently over the past decade, the country's GDP was still only about $16 billion in 2017.
 The International Monetary Fund ranked Laos 36th out of 42 Asian countries in 2018.